AV306/xenon/README.md

 - FullBright (No more pitch-black caves!)
 - QuickChat (Quickly send a predefined message)
+- MultiQuickChat (Quickly send one of several predefined messages)
 - Bad WAILA implementation (use WTHIT instead, it's much better)
 - Panorama Generator (I'm proud of this one) (Note: does not work with shaders)
 - ShareLocation (Quickly share your location with others!
 Under maintenance)